alonsoir/distributed-order-system/README.md

     - Failure scenarios (e.g., circuit breaker open, Redis failure, compensation failures).
     - Input validations (e.g., invalid order IDs, null event types).
     - Ongoing: Adding more validation tests and edge cases.
       - **Code Corrections**: Recent fixes addressed compilation issues in `OrderEvent` records and `SagaStep` constructor.
         - **Next Steps**:
             1. Validate unit tests to ensure all are passing.
             2. Add more unit tests for edge cases and validations.
             3. Refactor `OrderService` to adhere to SRP, introducing:
                 - `AbstractOrderSaga` for saga orchestration.
                 - `EventPublisher` for event publishing.
                 - `OrderRepository` for database operations.
             4. Implement integration tests with Testcontainers.
             5. Develop end-to-end tests for real-world failure scenarios.
             6. Introduce stored procedures for database operations as the final step.
             7. Tag the polished version as `0.0.1-RELEASE`.

+    - ## Testing status

+        BaseIntegrationTest.java is abstract, candidate to eliminate.
+        SimpleTest.java is GREEN.
+        SimpleTestcontainersTest.java is GREEN.
+        CircuitBreakerUnitTest.java is GREEN. shouldReturnFailedOrderWhenSagaFails is disabled.
+        InventoryServiceUnitTest is GREEN.
+        RedisUnitTest is GREEN.

+        OrderServiceIntegrationTest is RED.
+        OrderServiceUnitTest is RED.
+        DatabaseClientIntegrationTest.java is RED.

+- **Future Improvements**:
 ### How to Run
 #### Prerequisites
 - Java 17+